-Between the ages of 2 and 3, kids undergo a language explosion; their vocabulary undergoes massive expansion and they begin to understand its nuances.
-For example, your kiddo may have started calling themself “I” or “me,” which means he’s beginning to get pronouns.
+Your toddler is 29 months old!
+Between the ages of 2 and 3, kids exhibit a language explosion; their vocabulary undergoes massive expansion and they begin to understand its nuances.
+For example, your kiddo may have started using pronouns like “I” or “me.”.
 That’s a huge cognitive leap!
 Encourage your child's language development by reading to them (rhythmic and repetitive stories are a huge hit right now), sing together and chat while you play.

 As your 29-month-old grows, they're learning tons of new skills.

-• Potty Training.
+- Potty training.
 Know how kids learn to use the potty?
 By having accidents!
 So if you're potty training, instead of getting frustrated whenever your kid wets their underwear, think of it as one step closer to learning how to keep them dry.
 Encourage and praise when things go right.

-• Teething.
+- Teething.
 Your 29-month-old child may be teething with their second molars.
 Also known as the 2-year molars, these pearly whites tend to erupt between 20 and 33 months.
 And since they're big, it can be a painful process.
 The good news is they're the last teeth to come in until around age 6, when kids can better deal with the discomfort, so soon, you'll be done with teething woes.

-• Moodiness.
+- Moodiness.
 Your child gets cranky when they're hungry or tired, so don’t plan anything demanding (like a playdate or trip to Home Depot) close to naptime or for when they haven't eaten in a while.

-• Repetition.
-Your child may have favorite shows, clothes, and books they want to read over and over.
+- Repetition.
+Your child may have favorite shows, clothes and books they want to read over and over.

 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 29-month-olds have are:

-At 29 months, the experts say your child should have a sleep routine, but you never know what's going to come up next.
-Demands to stay up late, refusal to take a nap and even maybe some new nighttime fears.
+At 29 months, the experts say your child should have a sleep routine, but you never know what's going to come up next: demands to stay up late, refusal to take a nap and even maybe some new nighttime fears.
 It can all throw you for a loop.
 But eventually, you'll all get back on track.

 Most 2-year-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.